karlospn/mytechramblings-site-source-code/content/posts/deploy-dotnet-lambdas-with-aws-cdk.md

 ---
 <br/>

-The 4 options to deploy a .NETCore lambda with AWS CDK that I'm going to show you in this post are the following ones:
+The 4 options to deploy a .NET Core lambda with AWS CDK that I'm going to show you in this post are the following ones:

 - **Deploy a NET 5 lambda using a container image and the AWS CDK ``FromImageAsset`` option.**
 - **Deploy a NET 5 lambda using a container image that has already been pushed into an ECR registry.**